 Here we met Daniel Boone, one of George van Tassel's sons-in-law.
-So we had Daniel Paul, Daniel Boone, and
+So we had Daniel P., Daniel Boone, and

 G. Danneels.
 That's 100% Daniels in one place.
 Mr. Boone, who lives next to the Integratron, told us all about how the Space People appeared to Van Tassel and how he helped George build the Integratron in the early fifties, using no nails or other metal.
 "Interferes with the electrical operation of the Integratron," he said.

 What does the Integratron do?
 "It'll add forty, fifty years to your life," claims Daniel Boone.
 I don't think it worked for Mr. Van Tassel, who died some time ago and, as such, joins such other immortals as Mary Baker Eddy and L. Ron Hubbard.

 After George's death, ownership of the Integratron passed out of the family.
 The current owners have a website at http://www.integratron.com.
 But they don't seem to be quite aware of the intricacies of the Integratron.
 "They just keep repainting it with regular ol' paint," Boone chuckles.
 "That ain't gonna work at all."

 Mr. Boone was tickled to pose with Wagner, being a big fan.
 He volunteered the name of his favorite Wagner opera: Parsifal.
 That makes two of us, my friend.
 (Coincidentally, Mr. Boone also said he'd been to The Superstition Mountains half a dozen times, to look for the Dutchman's gold.)